kumaradityaapril/SkillSwap/backend/tests/README.md

 # Authentication System Tests

-This directory contains tests for the SkillTrae authentication system.
+This directory contains tests for the SkillSwap authentication system.
 The tests verify the functionality of JWT-based authentication, role-based authorization, and email verification.

 ## Test File: `auth.test.js`